CAAPIM/Releases/README.md

 #### Xamarin Mobile SDK

-Code once and ship iOS, Android, and Windows apps using the cross-platform Xamarin Mobile SDK.
+Code once and ship iOS and Android apps using the cross-platform Xamarin Mobile SDK.
 This version supports:

 [Xamarin MASFoundation](TBD)
 - Authentication and Authorization, limited to:
   - Device Registration
   - User log in and client credentials
   - Fingerprint session lock
-  - Single Sign-on-
+  - Single Sign-on
 - Secure access to APIs
 - Send HTTP Requests to external APIs